 The Organization acts as an agent for certain grants.
 The accompanying supplementary schedule presents pass-through grants received by the Organization that were designated to various third party beneficiaries.
 The Organization does not have variance power over the funds and does not have a controlling financial interest in any of the beneficiaries.
 Accordingly, these funds are recorded as liabilities until disbursed.
-At December 31, 2015 and 2014, \$1,159,000 and \$813,000 were recorded as pass through liabilities within the statements of financial position.
+At December 31, 2016 and 2015, \$926,000 and \$1,159,000, respectively, were recorded as pass through liabilities within the statements of financial position.